Directly Related Files

 Files that are directly related are displayed with an uninterrupted connector line between them in a Design window.

-These are files that are directly referenced with an IIR statement.
+These are files that are directly referenced with an include, import, or redefine (IIR) statement.
 For example, if Schema A has an Include statement that references Schema B, then Schema B is directly referenced by Schema A.

 An XML file can reference one or several XML schemas or XSLT stylesheets.

 An XSLT file can import XML schemas, and import or include other XSLT files.
-What is more, it can also have one or more inline schemas defined.
+Moreover, it can also have one or more inline schemas defined.
 All these relations are direct references.